lind3r/auto-k3s/README.md

 ## Notes

-- The script can be used to add and remove nodes by simply editing `vars.conf` and running it again.
+- The script can be used to add and remove nodes by simply editing `vars.conf` and running it again with `-f` flag.
   Cluster downtime when doing this is expected.
 - The script overwrites Terraform and Ansible configuration each run based off `vars.conf`
   This means that any configuration changes outside `vars.conf` must be done in `deploy`